zx80/flask-simple-auth/README.md

 Authorizations are declared with the `authorize` parameter to the `route` decorator (and its per-method shortcuts).
-The modules supports two permission model:
+The modules supports two permission models:

  - a group-oriented model
  - an object-oriented model